-Mobile phones are fast becoming important sales channels as more of us use them to access the internet.
-But many websites don’t run smoothly on a mobile.
+Mobile phones have become important sales channels as more of us use them to access the internet.
+But many websites still don’t run smoothly on a mobile.
 Benjamin Dyer, CEO for SellerDeck, reveals how you can prepare your website for “m-commerce”

-I recently spent a day with a merchant who could tell me everything about his customers: where they lived, the browser and ISP they use and most importantly the paths customers take through the site.
-However, the one fact he couldn’t tell me was how many people visited his site from an Apple iPhone.
-Come to think of it he wasn’t sure if iPhone users could even use his site.
+Thanks to Google Analytics, most ecommerce merchants would be able to tell you everything about their customers: where they lived, the browser and ISP they use and most importantly the paths customers take through their site.
+However, the one crucial fact they might not be able to tell you would be how many people visit from an Apple iPhone.

 Mobile commerce is hot business and the data backs it up.
-Ofcom reports that 94% of people in the UK own a mobile phone, 47% own a smartphone.
-Another Office for National Statistics report states that the number of users accessing the internet via a mobile device has doubled from 24% in 2010 to 53% in 2013.
+Ofcom reports that 93% of people in the UK own a mobile phone and 61% own a smartphone.
+Another Office for National Statistics report states that the number of users accessing the internet via a mobile device has more than doubled from 24% in 2010 to 58% in 2014.

 Whilst the percentage of UK ecommerce sales conducted via a mobile remains low, that is changing fast and 94% UK retail brands recently surveyed said that they considered m-commerce to be a significant business opportunity.